dxkyy/mcs/README.md

 - Java 17+ (for running Minecraft 1.18-1.20)
 - Java 16+ (for running Minecraft 1.17)

+---

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues or pull requests.
+Contributions would be really appreciated since I plan to keep improving this tool and expand this from just a personal project to something really awesome for the minecraft community :3

+## Roadmap

+See [ROADMAP.md](ROADMAP.md) for planned features and future versions.